1. Seniors Housing Navigators

 Q1.
 What is SHINE?

-- The SHINE program is a B.C.-wide initiative that supports vulnerable seniors who are at risk of becoming homeless to navigate mental health and addiction supports offered by the Province.
+- The SHINE program is a BC – wide initiative that supports vulnerable seniors who are at risk of becoming homeless to navigate housing, mental health, and addiction support offered by the Province.

 - SHINE facilitates timely access to and navigation of appropriate housing services and supports for seniors.